 Sjeng Scheijen: The Avant-Gardists.
 The Russian Revolution in Art 1917-1935

 Nathalie Heinich: Le paradigme de l'art contemporain

-I wish I had travelled to Copenhagen to visit Formgiving the exhibition, now even more than at the end of last year.
+I wish I had travelled to Copenhagen to visit Formgiving the exhibition, now even more so than at the end of last year.
 I'd been hoping that the exhibition would travel to another city, Paris, London or Rotterdam.
 But at least there's now a wonderful book.
 Abstract Art.
-A Global History is a fascinating new take on the history of abstract art.
+A Global History is a fascinating new take on the history of abstract art (but with some glaring omissions).
 The Avant-Gardists is an interesting history of the Russian avant-garde, Malevich, Tatlin, El Lissitzky and others.
 Nathalie Heinich argues that contemporary art constitutes a paradigm different from modern art.
 It leans a bit too heavily on Seven Days in the Art World by Sarah Thornton, an interesting book as well by the way, but I agree with most of her argument.

 Ted Chiang: Exhalation

 Ted Chiang: Stories of Your Life and Other Stories

 I greatly enjoyed Exhalation so I instantly read Stories of Your Life and Other Stories as well.
 I don't quite understand why these novels are classified as science fiction.
 Some stories are on par with the best Borges and Calvino.
 I also enjoyed the trilogy by Rachel Cusk and Herkunft by Sasa Stanisic.

 Paul J. Steinhardt: The Second Kind of Impossible